sandiegopython/test-driven-django-development/tutorials/06-the-testing-game.rst

     TOTAL               196      0   100%

-TODO: explain what this means.
+Let's take a look at the coverage report.
+On the left, the report shows the name of Django application directory and file being tested.
+Stmts, or code statements, indicate the number of lines of code that could be tested.
+Miss, or Missed lines, indicates the number of lines that are not executed by the unit tests.
+Cover, or Coverage, is the percentage of code covered by the current tests ((Stmts - Miss)/Stmts).
+For example, ``myblog/views`` has 6 code statements that can be tested.
+We see that our tests did not miss testing any statements for a Code Coverage of 100%.

 ..
 IMPORTANT::

     Note that code coverage can only indicate that you've forgotten tests; it will not tell you whether your tests are good.
-Don't use good code coverage as an excuse to write less tests.
+Don't use good code coverage as an excuse to write lower quality tests.

 HTML Coverage Report